rickiesmooth/ricksm.it/content/blog/2020-09-14-making-the-animated-tabs-example-with-framer-motion.md

 ]
 ```

-Our animated tabs will use a different header instead of the arrows so we can remove the arrows, and add the heading in the `AnimateSharedLayout` (why?):
+Our animated tabs will use a different header instead of the arrows so we can remove the arrows, and add the heading in the `AnimateSharedLayout` to enable [layout animations](https://www.framer.com/api/) between the components that share `layoutId` \`underLine\` as they're added/removed.

 ```diff-tsx
 -    <>